miguelCyclone/bitcoinEther/README.md

 # To do
 * Truffle SC behavioural testing
-* Add a mongoose DB for the nodejs app to store the blockchain data
+* Add a mongoose DB for the nodejs app to store the blockchain data (Afterwards dockerize the app)
+* Currently it uses Web3, but it would be more friendly to update it to Ethers.js